Bikeman868/Moq.Modules/README.md

 and use a mock of Prius in your tests.
 This allows you to run stand-alone unit tests with mocked data that do not depend on a database connection.

-## Example of writing a re-usable mock using Moq
+## Writing a re-usable mock using Moq
-This class uses Moq to provide a mock implementation of an ILog interface.
-In this case the mock logs to the trace output, which NUnit will include in the test results.
+The example below uses Moq.Modules and Moq to provide a mock implementation of an ILog interface.
+In this example the mock implementation sends log output to the trace output - which NUnit will include in the test results.

+    using Moq;
+    using Moq.Modules;

 	public class MockLog: MockImplementationProvider<ILog>
     {
         protected override void SetupMock(IMockProducer mockProducer, Mock<ILog> mock) {